igormironchik/markdown-tools/README.md

 * I do not render HTML tags in PDF.

-* Some LaTeX Math expressions can be wrongly rendered.
+* Some LaTeX Math expressions can be wrongly rendered in PDF.
 I use very good library `JKQtPlotter` to render LaTeX Math, and not everything is implemented there.
 But most common math things are done.

 * I don't support right-to-left languages and languages that don't separate words with spaces.
 I don't know theirs rules to adapt algorithms[^1].

-* `LaTeX` math expressions can be rendered a little differently on different platforms due to [QTBUG-104790](https://bugreports.qt.io/browse/QTBUG-104790), that is why I don't have auto tests for them.
+* `LaTeX` math expressions can be rendered a little differently in PDF on different platforms due to [QTBUG-104790](https://bugreports.qt.io/browse/QTBUG-104790), that is why I don't have auto tests for them.